JunyiJeHuang/ramses-composer/README.md

 The authoring tool for the RAMSES rendering ecosystem.
 Find the [user documentation here](https://ramses-composer.readthedocs.io/).
 Find a broader overview of [the Ramses SDK here](https://ramses-sdk.readthedocs.io/).
-Find the new features of Ramses Preview, please refer to [What's New in Ramses Preview](./gui/libRamsesWidgets)
+Find the new features of Ramses Preview, please refer to [What's New in Ramses Preview](./gui/libRamsesWidgets).
+Some new features introduced: [New Module Function](#New Module Function).

 ## Setup